anthonyalberto/mysql_online_migrations/README.md

   - when the table contains FULLTEXT indexes or a hidden FTS_DOC_ID column, or
   - when there are FOREIGN KEY constraints referring to the table, with ON…CASCADE or ON…SET NULL option.

 If you don't use `lock: true` when it's not supported, you'll get a MySQL exception.
 No risk to lock the table by accident.
+It's therefore highly recommended to use it in development/test/staging environment before running migrations in production.